oppiliappan/nerdypepper.github.io/README.md

 # nerdypepper.github.io

-GitHub page for My Startpage
+### ./startpages

 A collection of startpages based on popular colorschemes.

-Link to any startpage: https://nerdypepper.github.io/colorscheme_name_here/
+Link to any startpage: https://nerdypepper.github.io/startpages/colorscheme_name_here/

 Following are the available colorschemes: